gamblevore/speedie/Documentation/Comparisons.md

                 "where did it go?"

 Hooray we did it!
 Far simpler.
 Totally understandable.
-As a side-benefit, we also added 6 lines of helpful print statements code to show what is going on.
+As a side-benefit, we also added 7 lines of helpful print-related statements code to show what is going on.
 You could strip that out as the original doesn't have that.

 You should see this: